Recon-Fuzz/recon-docs/src/glossary.md

 ## CryticToFoundry

-A Foundry test contract used to implement unit tests of property breaking call sequences (reproducers) obtained with testing tools (i.e. Echidna, Medusa, Halmos, etc.).
+A Foundry test contract used to implement unit tests of property-breaking call sequences (reproducers) obtained with testing tools (i.e. Echidna, Medusa, Halmos, etc.).

 ## Invariant Testing

-The act of testing logical statements about smart contracts using tools that manipulate their state randomly (fuzzers) or following all possible paths (formal verifiers).
+The act of testing logical statements about smart contracts using tools that manipulate their state randomly (fuzzers) or by following all possible paths (formal verifiers).

 ## Property